Jeffrey M. Severson

 Overview

-Jeffrey M. Severson represents individual and corporate clients facing complex, high-stakes criminal and regulatory investigations initiated by the full slate of federal and state regulators.
+Jeff Severson represents individual and corporate clients facing complex, high-stakes criminal and regulatory investigations initiated by the full slate of federal and state regulators.
 Jeff uses his experience navigating the complex demands of regulatory investigations and criminal prosecutions to fashion effective defense strategies and collaborate with his clients to guide them to successful outcomes.

-Jeff also maintains an active pro bono practice and focuses on representing clients in asylum and refugee resettlement proceedings, as well as indigent criminal defendants in the Southern District of New York as part of the Criminal Justice Act panel, in cases ranging from narcotics trafficking to securities fraud.
+Jeff also maintains an active pro bono practice focused on representing clients in asylum and refugee resettlement proceedings, as well as indigent criminal defendants in the Southern District of New York as part of the Criminal Justice Act panel, in cases ranging from narcotics trafficking to securities fraud.
 For his service, Jeff was awarded Crowell & Moring's George Bailey Pro Bono Award in 2017.

 While at Fordham Law School, Jeff was the senior articles editor for the Fordham International Law Journal, a Stein Scholar for the Public Interest, and a Crowley Scholar in International Human Rights.
 Prior to law school, he worked for a prominent international human rights organization.